Introducing EMERGE:

 SCBEMs offer unprecedented opportunities to deepen our understanding of early human development.
 At the same time, they challenge existing ethical frameworks, regulatory boundaries, and public expectations about what it means to study and model human life.
 EMERGE aims to serve as a space where these tensions can be examined constructively and collaboratively.

 Through joint initiatives, the network seeks to foster responsible, reflective, and inclusive approaches to SCBEM research that respect both scientific innovation and societal values.
 Further information about EMERGE, its members, and upcoming activities will be available soon.
-Stay tuned for updates as we build this vibrant community at the intersection of science, ethics, and society.
+Please reach out to us in case of any questions or ideas for collaboration, and stay tuned for updates as we build this vibrant community at the intersection of science, ethics, and society.

 Our members